164 – Business income

 Insurable earnings (QPIP) and pensionable earnings (QPP) of a person responsible for a family-type resource or an intermediate resource (line 40 of Schedule L)

-If you received financial assistance as a result of a disaster, see guide IN-125-V, The Tax Effects of Financial Assistance Received as a Result of a Disaster.
+- amounts received as a result of a disaster (see guide IN-125-V, The Tax Effects of Financial Assistance Received as a Result of a Disaster);

 Professional dues